-I’m re-posting this blog post from January, 2014 (and 2016), because it’s just so darn timely.
+Most years I feel a civic duty to warn my fellow Austin residents that cedar fever season is upon us.
 If you are in Austin now and still not sneezing and dripping, don’t count your chickens, yet.
-Our annual pollination festival is amping up this week and will continue into February.
+The annual pollination festival is amping up this week and will continue into February.
 The swallows might forego Capistrano, but Austin’s cedars are a loyal lot and they will bloom come hell or high water.
-Here were my words from my original post (more or less), ringing true as ever:
+You’ve been warned.

-Among the reasons for not moving to Austin, I bet you think our atrocious traffic problem and lack of mass transit heads the list.
+Among the reasons for not moving to Austin, I bet you think our transportation woes head the list.
 Or the lack of affordable housing.
 Or the high property taxes.

 But you’d be mistaken.
 The number one reason not to live in Austin is CEDAR, specifically cedar pollen that pollutes our air and induces the truly abominable cedar fever.
 “Cedar is juniperus ashei,” allergist Dr. Eric Schultz explained.
 “It’s one of the worst allergens, or most potent allergens on the planet.
 Here in Central Texas it’s rampant, especially in Austin.”

-Sometimes the cedar pollen makes its appearance just in time for Christmas and I can’t count the number of New Years Eves that have been ruined by this menace.
+Sometimes the cedar pollen makes its appearance just in time for the Christmas season.
+I can’t count the number of New Years Eves that have been ruined by this menace.
 Even if I slide by Christmas because of a late pollen release, I could be sneezing my head off by New Year’s.
-Having suffered at this time of year for as long as I can remember, it may explain, in part, my bah humbug attitude toward the whole holiday.
-Our family Christmas pictures display a girl with a bright red nose, a la Rudolph, and squinting eyes because she’s struggling to stay awake, being drugged to the gills with antihistamines.
+Having suffered at this time of year for as long as I can remember, you may forgive my bah humbug attitude toward the whole holiday.
+Our family Christmas pictures attest to my misery.
+Among those, you’ll see a girl with a bright red nose, a la Rudolph, and squinting eyes because she’s struggling to stay awake, being drugged to the gills with antihistamines.
 The best Christmases were those we spent in Dallas celebrating with grandparents.

-So, in the interest of full disclosure to potential Austinites, you must know what else you need when buying Austin real estate.
-Your medicine cabinet should have ample room for the following: antihistamines (non-drowsy and drowsy in both pill form and nasal spray), throat lozenges, pseudoephedrine (a.k.a.
+So, in the interest of full disclosure to potential Austinites, you’ll probably need more than just Austin real estate.
+You should have a medicine cabinet with ample room for the following: antihistamines (non-drowsy and drowsy in both pill form and nasal spray), throat lozenges, pseudoephedrine (a.k.a.
 Sudafed for which you need a picture I.D. to purchase), cough medicine, analgesics, eye drops for allergies, and guaifenesin (Mucinex, Maximum Strength is best).
 And that’s just the first tier.
-Second tier drugs are those needed after your allergy attack has matured into a sinus infection or bronchitis.
+Second tier drugs are those needed after your allergy attack has degenerated into a sinus infection or bronchitis.
 Then, you will probably need a steroid injection or prednisone pills, along with antibiotics and perhaps a respiratory anti-inflammatory (e.g. Singulair).
-Along the way, you may want a Netti pot/nasal irrigator or a bottle of saline solution to wash out your nasal passages and a cold mist humidifier.
+Along the way, you may want a Netti pot/nasal irrigator or a bottle of saline solution to wash out your nasal passages and a cold mist humidifier to keep the ambient air moist.
 Did I mention Kleenex?
 Lots of Kleenex.

 Now, I hear some of you saying, “This is not going to happen to me – I’ve never had any allergies, so I’m probably immune.”
 Not necessarily so, I assure you.
 Sensitivities to pollen can occur at almost any time.
 And if you think you can predict anything after a single cedar season, again, you are misinformed.
 It takes about seven years before new residents fall prey to Satan cedar.
 But, at least you can say you had seven good years.